 Mental Health Champions

-Mental Health Champions are a network of volunteers in England Athletics affiliated clubs promoting mental wellbeing through running and supporting the aims of #RunAndTalk.
+Mental Health Champions are a network of volunteers promoting mental wellbeing through running and supporting the aims of #RunAndTalk.

-Our club’s Mental Health Champions are Anneka Dew and Cat Fuller.
+Our Mental Health Champions are Anneka Dew and Cat Fuller.
 Their role is to:

 - Support #RunAndTalk campaigns

-- Be a point of contact for anyone experiencing mental health problems in our club
+- Be a point of contact for anyone experiencing mental health problems in the Clapham Pioneers

 - Encourage and promote conversations about mental health

-- Make links with mental health organizations in the community
+- Make links with mental health organisations in the community

 - Actively promote mental wellbeing and running